-The same cannot be said for the Hays County District Attorney.
+We cannot, however, extend Eleventh Amendment immunity to Kelly Higgins, the Hays County District Attorney.
 This is because "state sovereign immunity applies only to states and state officials, not to political subdivisions like counties and county officials."
-67 Indeed, we have "held that Texas district attorneys [are] not protected by the Eleventh Amendment" precisely because they are county officials, not state officials.
-68 Accordingly, while Defendants McCraw and Mathis are entitled to state sovereign immunity, Defendant Higgins is not.
+Indeed, we have "held that Texas district attorneys [are] not protected by the Eleventh Amendment" precisely because they are county officials, not state officials.
+Granted, a couple of unpublished opinions have suggested that a district attorney's entitlement to Eleventh Amendment immunity may depend on whether he or she is performing in a local or state capacity.
+But we understand our precedent to